icy/google-group-crawler/README.md

 ### Hello, world.

 I'm Google Group cralwer.
 I'm written by Anh K. Huynh <kyanh@theslinux.org>.
-I'm was born and released under the terms of the MIT license.
+I'm was born and released under the terms of **the MIT license**.
 You see 'craw.sh' because Anh made a typo error as he always did.

 As you know Google Group (v1 or v2) doesn't have any direct way to export